balena-io-modules/persistent-tunnel/README.md

 ## Configuration

-When `keepAlive` is set to `true`, socket pooling/reuse is enabled by the HTTP Agent.
-In addition to managing the pool, the HTTP Agent calls `setKeepAlive()` on each pooled socket so that TCP KeepAlive packets are sent over the established connection, in small intervals, to keep it alive.
+When `keepAlive` is set to `true`, socket pooling / reuse is enabled by the HTTP Agent.
+In addition to managing the pool, the HTTP Agent calls `setKeepAlive()` on each pooled socket so that TCP KeepAlive packets are sent over the established connection in small intervals.
+Any intermediate TCP Load Balancers / Proxies along the tunnel connection should detect the TCP KeepAlive packets and keep the connection alive.

 When `timeout` is set, the connection will get severed if no data has been transfered over the socket for the specified time.
 TCP KeepAlive packets do not count as data.

 The `timeout` setting is useful to make sure that idle sockets will eventually get `destroy()`'ed and release their resources.
-Any intermediate TCP Load Balancers / Proxies along the tunnel connection should detect the TCP KeepAlive packets and keep the connection active.
-If, however, the connection does get dropped for any reason, the underlying socket will emit an error and will, eventually, get properly removed from the pool by the HTTP Agent.
+If the tunnel connection gets dropped before the timeout for any reason, the underlying socket will emit an error that [will result in it being removed from the HTTP Agent pool](https://github.com/resin-io/persistent-tunnel/blob/master/vendor/_http_agent.js#L246-L252) (and its resources released, too).

 TODO
 ----